Down the Drive

 “If you owned a business, you were an easy target,” says Ortiz.
 “They had specific information about where we lived and where my sister went to school.
 We moved for our safety.”

 Ortiz’s father sold what he could and was able to secure a visa to come to Cincinnati, where another family member lived.
 Soon, she followed with her mother and sister.
 While her parents sought asylum, they were told they didn’t have enough proof of the threats that forced them to leave their home.
 When their visa expired, they were faced with staying in the U.S. illegally or risking the return to Colombia.

-Ortiz attended UC on a full scholarship as a Darwin T. Turner Scholar.
+Ortiz attended UC on a full scholarship as a Darwin T. Turner Scholar and graduated from the University Honors program.
 Her time at UC became largely about sharing her story and advocating for others, particularly those like herself, with DACA (Deferred Action for Childhood Arrivals) status, a temporary protection created by President Barack Obama in 2012.
 For her, the goal became “to humanize the narrative” around DACA students, of which there are around 800,000 nationwide.

 On campus, she became president of Latinos en Acción and helped the university develop web content to simplify the application process for future undocumented students.
 Off campus, she began advocating for Spanish-speaking families at area schools and began coordinating an after-school tutoring program for kids.

 Her third year at UC, however, she began to withdraw from the spotlight and stopped sharing her story as an undocumented immigrant as she saw the political rhetoric against DACA students escalating with the approaching 2016 election.

 “My biggest fear was that if I lost DACA, I’d lose my scholarship,” she shares.
 “Luckily I had a really great support system at UC.”